 • you can buy more than one ticket for entry on the same day as long as they are different kinds.

-• one-way circuits reduce the congestion and bottlenecks that once tormented visitors trying to explore the historical site
+• one-way circuits reduce the congestion and bottlenecks that once tormented visitors trying to explore the historic site

 • Permits for the 1-day Inca Trail hike typically don't sell out (but can sell out)